 Heredity is a primary factor in over 80% of varicose vein cases.
 Other contributing factors may include pregnancy, obesity, hormone therapy, standing or sitting for long periods of time and injury.

-Treatment.
 Varicose veins and their underlying cause are quite treatable.
 We offer patients a variety of varicose vein treatment procedures that seal off veins with unhealthy valves.
 Blood circulation then returns to the veins with properly working valves, and closed veins are eventually absorbed back into the body.
 Following treatment, the leg must be supported to allow the vein walls to stick together.
 This is accomplished by using compression bandages or graduated support stockings.
 Newer stocking designs have greatly improved the comfort associated with their use.
 Learn more about our treatment options below.